CatusKing/Global-Bot/README.md

 Kicks a member from the server.

-- user - The member you want to kick.
+- member - The member you want to kick.
 - reason - Reason for kicking the selected member.

+### /ban

+Bans a member from the server.

+- member - The member you want to ban.
+- reason - Reason for banning the selected member.

 ### /verify